biobakery/MetaPhlAn/strainphlan2_src/README.md

 Step 5.
 Build the multiple sequence alignment and phylogenetic tree:

-This step will align and clean the *sample-reconstructed strains* (stored in the marker files produced in step 3) and *reference-genome-reconstructed strains* (extracted based on the database markers in step 4) to produce a multiple sequence alignment (MSA) and store it in the file "clade_name.fasta".
-From this MSA file, StrainPhlAn will call RAxML to build the phylogenetic tree.
+This step will filtered the selected clade markers based on their presence in the *sample-reconstructed strains* (stored in the marker files produced in step 3) and *reference-genomes* (if specified).
+Also the *sample-reconstructed strains* and *reference-genomes* will be filtered based on the presence of the selected clade markers.
+From this filtered markers and samples, StrainPhlAn will call PhyloPhlAn2 to produce a multiple sequence alignment (MSA) and to build the phylogenetic tree.
-Note that: all marker files (\*.pkl) **must be used together** as the input for the strainphlan.py script because StrainPhlAn needs to align all of the strains at once.

 The commands to run are:

 ```
 #!python
 mkdir -p output
-python ../strainphlan2.py -s consensus_markers/*.markers -m db_markers/s__Bacteroides_caccae.markers.fna -r reference_genomes/G000273725.fna.bz2 -o output -n 10 -c s__Bacteroides_caccae &> output/strainphlan2.log
+python ../strainphlan2.py -s consensus_markers/*.pkl -m db_markers/s__Bacteroides_caccae.markers.fna -r reference_genomes/G000273725.fna.bz2 -o output -n 10 -c s__Bacteroides_caccae --phylophlan_mode accurate &> output/strainphlan2.log
 ```

 This step will take around X minutes.
-After this step, you will find the tree "output/RAxML\_bestTree.s\_\_Bacteroides\_caccae.tree".
+After this step, you will find the tree "output/RAxML_bestTree.s\_\_Bacteroides\_caccae.StrainPhlAn2.tre".
 All the output files can be found in the folder "output" in [this link](XXXXXXXXXXX).
 You can view it by [Archaeopteryx](https://sites.google.com/site/cmzmasek/home/software/archaeopteryx) or any other viewers.